gdrosos/bloat-study-artifact/README.md

 ## Descriptive Tables (Sections 2.2 & 2.3)

-To produce the descriptive statistics regarding our dataset after the Data Collection as well as after the Data Analysis steps (as described on Table 1), run:
+To produce the descriptive statistics regarding our dataset after the Data Collection as well as after the Data Analysis steps (as described in Table 1), run:

 ```bash
 python scripts/descriptives/dataset_analysis.py  \